hildeboee/MXML/README.md

 2. Enabled automatic installation of dependencies
 3. CMIF correspAction element is now created with persName/orgName where appropriate *if* the distinction is visible in the source data.
 4. Enabled ref attribute for entities that have this value.
 Edvard Munch has a custom ref attribute.
+#### 2.0.1
+1. Fixed an error that would throw an exception if script was run without correspondence.xml
 ### Version 2 release candidate
 1. **Extreme** overall performance increase!
 Running the whole script went from taking 18 minutes to 30 seconds.
 2. New and more accurate method of constructing CMIF file.